matancarmeli7/rpi-face-detection/README.md

  * registry
  * registryCredential

+## inventory
+put your kubernetes cluster address

+## kuberenetesResources/full-deployment.yml
+pass to the template your registry address and build number

 ## use the api
 1. use a post call with postman\curl and pass img = path/to/image
 2. use client.py to pass the img.